22bq1a42d4/CSP/README.md

-# CSP – Personal Budgeting App
+# CSP – Community Service Projeect(Personal Budgeting App)

-CSP is a Flutter mobile application designed to help users manage their budgets and track transactions effectively.
+A Flutter mobile application designed to help users manage their budgets and track transactions effectively.
 It uses Firebase for authentication and Firestore for storing user data in real time.

 ## ✨ Features